 The most important phrase on any pet food bag is "complete and balanced."
 This is a guarantee that the food provides every single nutrient your pet needs in the correct ratios for their life stage.
 Whether those nutrients are derived from chicken, lamb, or a carefully formulated blend of soy and peas (for a dog), it's the final nutritional profile that counts.

 It's easy to get lost in the debate over single ingredients.
-The PetMealPlanner app helps you focus on what's truly important: the final nutritional profile of the food and whether it meets your pet's specific energy and nutrient requirements, taking all the guesswork out of the equation.
-(To understand what this guarantee on the bag really means, read our explanation of [What Does 'Complete and Balanced' Truly Guarantee?])
+The PetMealPlanner app helps you focus on what's truly important: the final nutritional profile of the food and whether it meets your pet's specific energy and nutrient requirements.
+Use our pet calorie calculator to see whether a new formula still matches your dog's daily energy needs after any protein-source switch.

 When it comes to plant-based proteins in pet food, there is no one-size-fits-all answer.
 Dogs, as adaptable omnivores, can thrive on a meticulously formulated vegetarian diet.
 Cats, as obligate carnivores, absolutely cannot, and for them, meat is a requirement for life.

-The most critical takeaway is that you should never attempt to create a homemade vegetarian or vegan diet for your pet.
-These diets are incredibly difficult to balance and can lead to severe nutritional deficiencies.
-If you are considering a vegetarian diet for your dog for health or ethical reasons, it is imperative that you speak with your veterinarian or a board-certified veterinary nutritionist to ensure you are choosing a commercially prepared diet that is proven to be safe, complete, and balanced.
+Never attempt a homemade vegetarian or vegan diet without professional formulation.
+If you are considering a vegetarian diet for your dog, speak with your veterinarian or a board-certified veterinary nutritionist to choose a commercially prepared diet that is proven safe, complete, and balanced—and verify portions with our calculator.